ilmente/tadaaa/README.md

 Let's break it down.
 The *debounce* function takes 2 parameters:
 - `handler`: as in *throttle*
 - `options`:
-  - `delay`: how many milliseconds must pass between handlers being invoked; default as in *throttle*
+  - `delay`: how many milliseconds must pass between being invoked; default as in *throttle*
   - `leading`: as in *throttle*
   - `onError`: as in *throttle*
   - `timeout`: how long (in milliseconds) before the *debounce* fails because too many events are happening within the `delay` and no `handler` is actually invoked; default is no timeout set